she went missing a variety of odd rumors surfaced pertaining to Amelia Earhart's full life story. This left the historical

 Later in 1990, six years after another State Department employee by

-the name of Patricia Morton (as seen on NBC) discovered a same-label declassified file labeled "Earhart, Amelia;
+the name of Patricia Morton (who appeared on an NBC special about Earhart) discovered a declassified file labeled the same

-his earlier exchanges with Gervais, Arthur Gibson specified how a file he found indicated Amelia's August 19, 1939 request
+his earlier exchanges with Gervais, Arthur Gibson specified how the file he found plainly described Amelia's August 19,

-for Nipponese naturalization in the Nipponese Imperial Islands, just prior to Germany's invasion of Poland.
-According to
+1939 request for naturalization (citizenship) in the Nipponese Imperial Islands, just prior to Germany's invasion of Poland.

-Gibson, the file also contained a couple of photos of Amelia, to include at least one displaying her in front of a Japanese
+Gibson mentioned the file also contained a couple of photos of Amelia, to include at least one displaying her in front of

-'Randy' test plane.
-All of this may sound absurd on the surface, although do recall how Jackie Cochran, who was the first
+a Japanese 'Randy' test plane.
+All of this may sound absurd on the surface, although do recall how Jackie Cochran, who was

-American woman to enter Japan after World War Two, (Jackie asserted herself to have been "closer to Amelia than anyone
+the first American woman to enter Japan after World War Two, (Jackie asserted herself to have been "closer to Amelia

-else" during the year-long period before Amelia left on her world flight in 1937) specified in her 1953 book The
+than anyone else" during the year-long period before Amelia left on her world flight in 1937) specified in her 1953

-Stars At Noon how she "found several files on Amelia Earhart" in Tokyo's Dai Ichi building after being granted
+book The Stars At Noon how she "found several files on Amelia Earhart" in Tokyo's Dai Ichi building after

 The 'Love to Mother' Telegram Rumor

-As mentioned, State Department Archives employee, Patricia Morton found a declassified
+As mentioned, State Department Archivist, Patricia Morton found a declassified file

-file labeled "Earhart, Amelia; Special War Problems" archived at the State Department.
-In it Ms. Morton found
+labeled "Earhart, Amelia; Special War Problems" archived among State Department files in 1984.
+In it Ms.

-a pair of August and September of 1945 speedletter telegrams, one sent to Earhart's former husband George Putnam, the other,
+Morton found a pair of August and September of 1945 speedletter telegrams, one sent to Earhart's former husband George Putnam,

-Putnam's reply a few weeks later.
-The telegram to Putnam came from a Weihsien, China 'Japanese run'
+the other, Putnam's reply a few weeks later.
+The telegram to Putnam came from a Weihsien, China 'Japanese

-during WWII.
-It was suggested by Amelia Earhart's niece, Amy Kleppner that Jackie Cochran may have had something to do with
+there during WWII.
+It was suggested by Amelia Earhart's niece, Amy Kleppner that Jackie Cochran may have had something to

 offered how the message was written and sent by one Ahmad Kammal, a fellow Putnam had known who had been interned at the Weihsien